 What do you enjoy most about your job/position?

-What do you dislike the most about your job/position?
+What is the most challenging aspect of your current job/position?

 What advice would you give to current students pursuing a career in Agriculture and Natural Resources?